 So, before discussing the portable generator types and selection, let’s briefly review how it works.
 A typical portable genset consists of two main components bolted on a common frame: an engine and an alternator.
 (Of course there are also control panel and various accessories, but… who counts).
-The engines drives an alternator, which produces AC voltage.
+The engine drives an alternator, which produces AC voltage.
 The engine obviously needs fuel, which is provided either from a small on-board tank or from an external source.
 The control panel has outlets which you can use to plug in your appliances.
 There are two key things to remember about portable generators:

 - They can be run only outdoors (even though they are not weatherproof);

 - They can’t be connected directly to your building wiring without isolating them from the mains.

 - Take your genset out of storage and place it on a level surface.
-Note that such a device can weight a few hundreds pounds depending on its wattage.
+Note that such a device can weight a few hundred pounds depending on its wattage.
 Since most blackouts occur during winter, dragging it may be challenging especially if it is muddy or if there is snow outside;

 - Fill the tank with fuel or connect your device to an external fuel source.
 Before the first use you also need to add motor oil;